Angkor Wat at sunrise, Cambodia

 Morning is the best time to spot wildlife, so set your alarm as you’ll be off on a walk at 5.30am.
 If you're not an early bird, you can opt instead for the excellent hide on site where you can watch a wide variety of forest birds and small mammals.

 Afterwards you’ll make your way to another ecolodge, this time at Prey Veng Village.
 You’ll be greeted with a delicious home cooked Khmer lunch before going on a wildlife trek around the huge 'Hermits House' 10th century temple, rich in bird and butterfly species, and the 12th century Baray, which supplies both the community and wildlife in the area.
-In the evening you'll take a walk to see the mighty two meter tall Sarus Cranes, rare Giant Ibis, and plenty of other birds and critters.
+In the evening you'll take a walk to see the mighty two metre tall Sarus Cranes, rare Giant Ibis, and plenty of other birds and critters.

 Your local guide will provide an insight into community life at the Sanctuary – checking fishing traps, learning about rubber tapping or rice production.
 You can also take boats onto the Baray, cycle through the forest or visit nearby villages.
 Depending on the time of year, you can also get stuck in with community activities such as rice harvesting or planting.
 As the sun goes down, watch over the Baray as buffalo come in for evening feeding before tucking into another home cooked meal or BBQ.